 Significant changes occurred in 1984 when, as a consequence of a divestiture agreement with the U.S. Government, AT&T Corporation divested itself of its local exchange companies and the Bell System as it was known ceased to exist.
 As part of the divestiture agreement, AT&T Technologies assumed the business of Western Electric and Bell Laboratories.
 Concurrently, several thousand Bell Laboratories employees were split off to form Bellcore, the organization established to provide research and technical functions for the newly independent local exchange carriers.

 In 1996, AT&T spun off most of Bell Laboratories and its equipment manufacturing business into Lucent Technologies, Inc. (AT&T retained a smaller number of researchers to form AT&T Laboratories.)
 As part of this transition, most development departments were integrated into the business divisions of Lucent Technologies in order to more effectively manage the business in what was now a competitive market.
 The research functions remained within Bell Laboratories.
-In 2007, a year after the merger of Lucent Technologies and Alcatel (forming Alcatel-Lucent), Alcatel’s Research and Innovations organization and Bell Laboratories were combined into a single organization.
+In 2007, a year after the merger of Lucent Technologies and Alcatel (forming Alcatel-Lucent), Bell Laboratories and the former Research and Innovations division of Alcatel were combined into a single organization.

 Building on a Core Research Model

-The continuous and remarkable record of accomplishments by Bell Laboratories across so many different domains is among the reasons why it is often regarded as the canonical industrial research organization.
-Today, Bell Laboratories, or as it is more commonly known, Bell Labs, exists as an organization within Alcatel-Lucent and is no longer a separate legal entity.
-However, the culture and research model that took shape during its formative years, and which have frequently been adopted by other institutions, continue to remain at the very core of Bell Labs to this day.
+The continuous and remarkable record of accomplishments by Bell Laboratories across so many different domains is among the reasons why it is regarded as the canonical industrial research organization.
+Today, following the acquisition of Alcatel Lucent, Bell Labs is an integral part of Nokia and continues setting the global standard in research and innovation.
+However, the culture and research model that took shape during its formative years – which has been frequently adopted by other institutions – remains at the very core of Nokia Bell Labs to this day.